 Neutron Bomb Newton John and ELO and the dancing talents of Gene Kelly.
 Both Newton John and Kelly starring in this fantasy musical dance extravaganza.
 The film is Xanadu (1980) and was Newton John’s third musical and sadly Gene Kelly’s last film appearance.

-Sadly poor Gene never had the chance to redeem himself on the big screen.
-The film probably increased the sale of roller skates and in turn inspired roller discos and in turn Andrew Lloyd Webber for Starlight Express.
+Sadly poor Gene never had the chance to redeem himself on the big screen with this his final film.
+The film probably increased the sale of roller skates, and in turn inspired roller discos, and in turn Andrew Lloyd Webber for Starlight Express.
 Er, thanks.
 But despite all this, it is a guilty pleasure.
-On the bright side, the film inspired the Golden Raspberry Awards winning in the 1980 ceremony.
+On the bright side, the film inspired the Golden Raspberry Awards, with the film winning in the first 1980 ceremony.

 The film was an accidental viewing for me, after being a Grease (1978) fan – had the album, book and bag (which Santa must have commissioned especially for me) – and loving Newton John’s ballads Sam and If Not For You.

 Most Some men do admit to liking her too, but have a feeling it was purely Physical.

 After seeing the film, I bought the Xanadu soundtrack and

 for years wondered why this wasn’t reshown on the telly as I had been keen to watch it again.
 So I was happy to find it going for the daft price of about 3 British pounds on video – showing how long ago this was – and snapped it up.
 Only regretting this when the plot sunk in years later with a more cynical me later wondering how the f∗∗∗ did this pass the pitching stage on the rewatch.
 But then much stranger ideas have been made into film.